It's almost time

 - Both rubber and metal straps

-All you can really see is a zoomed-out image of the strap on an athlete’s wrist.
+It gives it a much sportier look than the original Huawei Watch.
+Huawei also shared a teaser, but you can't really see much apart from a zoomed-out image of the strap on an athlete’s wrist.

 We can assume from this that the Huawei Watch 2 will possibly have a sportier design than the original Huawei Watch, which is something that’s previously been rumored , but it’s likely to come in both sporty and classy versions, with both rubber and metal straps rumored .